 Today we are headed outside.
 Pick up all the broken stuff and bring it to the trash.
 The kids can be helping with sorting toys and picking up, have them grab all the broken-up stuff and bring it to you or have the trash ready for them.

 Is there stuff no one uses that’s still in good shape?
 Consider doing a toy trade with another provider if your kids are bored with what you have.
 Or donate and buy something different at the second hand store.

 We have a box of instruments for music time.
 We also have a basket of small toys in the living room.
 Everything in the play room has been sorted, but these toys are the hodge podge.
 Dump them all out!

-I challenge you to cut this catch all basket down by half.
+I challenge you to cut this catch-all basket down by half.
 There will be a ton less mess to clean up each day and there will be less fighting and ruckus.
 Kids will engage with the toys that are left in a more meaningful way.
-I always thought this sounded crazy, but when I tried it.
-It actually worked!
+I always thought this sounded crazy, but when I tried it, it actually worked!

-Don’t wait to donate
+Don’t Wait to Donate

 Carrying those containers of donations around for the next 3 months is just another noose around your neck.
 Free yourself and give them with love to someone else!

 Enjoy your new extra space and try to follow this rule: If I bring something new home, I have to get rid of 2 things I don’t use.
 Then you’ll never get overwhelmed with clutter again.

 Living with more purpose and less chaos is a process and it takes time.
 It’s not about perfection.
 Better is good, it doesn’t have to be perfect.
 Give yourself permission to do part of the plan.
 Give yourself affirmation for what you did do!
 You rock!

-Don’t forget to pin for later
+Don’t forget to pin for later: